Why Motorcycle Accidents Are More Complicated Than Car Accidents in Austin

 Understanding Duty of Care

 Car driver sees motorcycle emerge from blind spotMotorcycle accident cases often come down to proving that the other driver somehow violated their “duty of care.”
 All drivers in Texas must abide by a duty of care law, which holds them responsible for operating their vehicles safely and not putting other drivers on the road in unnecessary danger.
+To prove negligence, you must show that the other driver violated their duty of care, that their violation led directly (or indirectly) to your accident, and that the accident caused your injury.

 Determining Responsibility